 Numerical weather prediction models

-Global configurations of the Unified Model provide the medium-range weather forecasts and also support the nested higher resolution regional models with boundary data.
-Both deterministic and ensemble global weather model configurations are now interactively coupled to an ocean model.
-More detailed short to medium-range forecasts are provided by nested high-resolution models which are able to represent certain atmospheric processes more accurately, as well as having a more detailed representation of surface features such as coastlines and orography.
+Global configurations of the Unified Model provide global medium-range weather forecasts and support the nested higher resolution regional models with boundary data.
+Both deterministic and ensemble global NWP systems include interactive coupling between the ocean and the atmosphere.
+More detailed short to medium-range forecasts are provided by nested high-resolution models which can represent certain atmospheric processes more accurately, as well as having a more detailed representation of surface features such as coastlines and orography.

-The deterministic UK forecast uses a variable resolution model which has a high resolution inner domain (1.5 km grid boxes) over the area of forecast interest, separated from a coarser grid (4 km) near the boundaries by a variable resolution transition zone.
-This variable resolution approach allows the boundaries to be moved further away from the region of interest, reducing unwanted boundary effects on the forecasts.
+The deterministic UK forecast uses a variable resolution model which has a high resolution inner domain (1.5 km grid boxes) over the UK and Republic of Ireland, surrounded by a coarser grid (4 km) outer domain with a variable resolution transition zone in between.

-UK ensemble forecasting, supported by a global ensemble, provides information on the uncertainty in forecasts up to five days ahead.
-The solution spread is obtained by perturbing both the initial conditions and also some aspects of the physical processes within the model.
+The UK ensemble provides information on the uncertainty of forecasts up to five days ahead using the same variable resolution approach, but with a slightly lower-resolution inner domain.
+The solution spread is obtained by perturbing both the initial conditions and some aspects of the physical processes within the model.

 Vertical levels |